15th century

 Islamic Spain became dissolved through the Christian Reconquista, followed by the forced conversions and the Muslim rebellion, ending over seven centuries of Islamic rule and returning southern Spain to Christian rulers.

 The spices, wines and precious metals of the Bengal Sultanate had attracted European traders to trade with Bengal, but the trade was subsequently lower, due to the rise of the Ottoman Empire, which introduced new taxes and tariffs against European traders.
-This had led to explorers like Christopher Columbus finding a route to reach India, which eventually reached the Americas.
-Explorers like Vasco da Gama, a Portuguese traveller, also found a route to reach to India from the African coast.
+This had led to explorers like Christopher Columbus trying to find a route to reach India, which eventually reached the Americas.
+Vasco da Gama, a Portuguese explorer, found a route to reach to India from the African coast.

 In Asia, the Timurid Empire collapsed and the Afghan Pashtun Lodi dynasty took control of the Delhi Sultanate.
 Under the rule of the Yongle Emperor, who built the Forbidden City and commanded Zheng He to explore the world overseas, the Ming dynasty's territory reached its pinnacle.

-In Africa, the spread of Islam led to the destruction of the Christian kingdoms of Nubia, by the end of the century, leaving only Alodia (which was to collapse in 1504).
+In Africa, the spread of Islam led to the collapse of the Christian kingdoms of Nubia, by the end of the century, leaving only Alodia (which was to collapse in 1504).
 The formerly vast Mali Empire teetered on the brink of collapse, under pressure from the rising Songhai Empire.

 In the Americas, both the Aztec Empire and the Inca Empire reached the peak of their influence, but the voyages of Christopher Columbus and other European voyages of discovery in the Americas, beginning the European colonization of the Americas, changed the course of modern history.